 Tesla previously confirmed a set of early, basic specifications.
 Possibly called Model R, the truck will be roughly the same size as hot-selling pickups like the Ford F-150 and the Chevrolet Silverado.
 It will come standard with dual-motor all-wheel drive, a crazy amount of torque, and a self-leveling suspension.
 It will also be able to park itself and boast 360-degree cameras.
 Finally, it will have a 240-volt outlet to run power tools miles away from the power grid.

 As for the rest, it sounds like nothing is off the table.
 When Musk asked for feedback in 2018, Twitter users collectively experienced a spurt of creativity.
 Some asked for individual torque control on each wheel, a system which would help off-road capacity.
 Others, likely speaking from experience, pointed out it needs physical buttons because touchscreens are difficult to use with work gloves on.
 One user even requested amphibious capability.
+How about an on-board dash cam that captures off-the-grid adventures?
 Time will tell which of these suggestions will make it to the final design.

 Musk has said in the past that he’s had the truck’s core design and engineering elements in his mind for almost five years and he’s dying to build it.
 He needs to kick the project into high gear, because the competition is heating up.
 Michigan-based startup Rivian turned every head during the 2018 Los Angeles Auto Show with a rugged, battery-electric pickup called R1T, and Ford confirmed plans to release a battery-powered version of the hot-selling F-150.
 In December 2018, Musk wrote on Twitter that Tesla might show the model in prototype form in 2019.